varnish/Varnish-Book/varnish_book.rst

    If you are taking a Varnish course, do not hesitate to ask your instructor for help.

 ..
 Todo for the author: This organization is for the book as self instructive.
 ..
-At the moment, the book is desinged to be used under trainig.
+At the moment, the book is designed to be used under training.
    Organization of the Book and Course
    -----------------------------------